 - To merge the company with another company.

-The alteration of MOA will be required in case of change in registered office address from one state to another and it is subject to the approval of the central government.
+The alteration of MOA will be required in case of a change in registered office address from one state to another and it is subject to the approval of the central government.
 The central government before approval takes into account certain matters such as:

 - Approval of all shareholders in the general meeting.